magerton/ec2-for-R-and-julia/README.md

 1. Sign up for an Amazon AWS account.
 Sign up for a [GitHub education pack](https://education.github.com/pack) if eligible and you may get some free Amazon AWS credits.
 2. Spin up an Amazon Linux 2 instance.
 The "compute optimized" tier is recommended, and you should not need more than 16GB of storage.
-3. Create a new SSH key pair, or choose one already saved in your AWS account.
+3. Create a new SSH key pair when prompted, or choose one already saved in your AWS account.
 If you create a new pair, you will be asked to download your private key.
     - **Your private key must be kept secure**.
 By convention it should be placed in your local `~/.ssh` directory and be protected by either `0400` or `0600` permissions [(note)](https://superuser.com/questions/215504/permissions-on-private-key-in-ssh-folder).
 Your `~/.ssh` directory should have `0700` permissions.
     - Private keys may take several different forms:
         + `*.pem` - Standard file format for cryptographic keys/certificates.
 AWS uses this format.